Daily Readings, Daily Meditation, & Saint of the Day

 The preparation for First Eucharist, and First Reconciliation, occurs during the second year of faith formation.
 The program includes guided instructional sessions and home study materials.
 Concurrent enrollment in both sacramental preparation and faith formation is required.
 Click here for more information.

-Sacramental preparation (year two) Please click here for more information.
+Sacramental Preparation: Please click here for more information.

 Note: No family is ever denied religious education due to an inability to pay.
 Please contact the Catechetical ministry facilitators for special consideration.